 The cost of the belt lipectomy procedure in Australia includes the surgeon’s fees, anaesthetic fees, and hospital fees.
 Hospital fees will vary depending on how many nights you stay in hospital.
 You can access our list of pricing resources to find about more about the cost of belt lipectomy surgery:

 It is important for you to keep in mind that you will need to pay for the procedure at least two weeks prior to the surgery.
-Before that, you will also need to pay a surgical booking fee of $1,000 to book the date of your surgery.
+Before that, you will also need to pay a surgical booking fee to book the date of your surgery.
 Some, but not all patients, will have some of their costs covered by Medicare and their health Insurance.
 This is decided on an individual basis and will be discussed with you at your consultation.

 Risks and Complications of the Belt Lipectomy Procedure